What to Bring

 Bringing along a daypack is a good way to go – it will be the best place for items needed all the time or suddenly—such as rain gear, water bottle, mug, sunscreen, camera, notepads and pens.

-About transportation—We be riding in the palatial comfort of a 44-passenger motorcoach.
+About transportation—We will be riding in the palatial comfort of a 44-passenger motorcoach.
 Our bus will have ample space, so you can leave things on board during stops (the driver will always be with it and/or it will be locked).
 We will bring drinking water and snacks on the bus.
 We’ll also provide a “medicine box” with painkillers, stomach ailment remedies, lozenges, snake oil, etc.

 If you have questions about gear or anything else about the program, don’t hesitate to contact anyone on the IJNR staff.